MntaseTshepi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 19- Replaces characters A and c to Z and e
 Task 20- Removes all letters c and C
 Task 21- Reverses a given input
+Task 22- Displays all users and their home directories, sorted by users